52North/sensorweb-server-helgoland/README.md

 ## References
 * The [SOS proxy demo](http://sensorweb.demo.52north.org/sensorwebclient-webapp-stable/api/v1/) provides an SPI implementation which accesses data from multiple Sensor Observation Services [(OGC SOS)](http://opengeospatial.org/standards/sos).
 * The [Web application integration demo](sensorweb.demo.52north.org/52n-sos-webapp/api/v1/) gives an integration demo which directly accesses the data from a database.
-* The [52°North Helgoland Web Client](https://githum.com/52North/helgoland) consumes one or multiple instances of the REST API.
+* The [52°North Helgoland Web Client](https://githum.com/52North/helgoland) consumes one or multiple instances of the Sensor Web Server Helgoland API.
 A demo can be found under the http://sensorweb.demo.52north.org/client/#/

 ## License